PeaceWise is a trusted, independent organisation you can refer to in your Complaints Policy

-- If you refer to PeaceWise in your complaints policy, please let us know by emailing us as [email protected]
+- If you wish to refer to PeaceWise in your complaints policy, you must first ask us for permission to do so by emailing us as [email protected]

 - PeaceWise cannot give legal advice or promise that the wording below is appropriate for all circumstances – you should always have the wording you use reviewed by an expert is this area – for example a lawyer, human resources or compliance professional.

 - You should reference how the question of who pays for the service will be addressed – for example, employers would typically be expected to fund an employee accessing an external complaints service.

 - You should also include what the process will be in case PeaceWise determines that the case in question is not one suitable for the services which PeaceWise provides.

 Important note – things we do NOT do and you should not say to others that we provide!

 - PeaceWise is not an investigatory body and does not carry out workplace investigations.
 Rather, we offer conflict coaching services or mediation services or help facilitate conciliatory processes and conversations, depending on the situation and what is required.

 - PeaceWise is not a whistleblower service and cannot be referenced as providing that kind of service.